daytime-em/changelog-on-pr/README.md

 # pr-releasenotes-action
-GitHub Action that generates release notes on PRs out of the PR commits
+Supports workflows where release branches are merged into master by adding release notes to opened pull requests.
+The release notes are just the commit